clee010922/8BallPool/README.md

 Chong: Added spaces between each balls so they don't collide when they are generated.
 Still working on collisions.
 Brandon: Finished moveWhite() and was able to keep it from going past the walls as well as overlapping with other balls.

+5/31/19:

+Brandon: Worked on the disappearing balls after collision problem.
+Added a display to know whose turn it is.

+6/1/19:
+Brandon: Ball on ball collision works at an angle to each other and don't disappear anymore.
+Was able to undisplay a ball when it gets close enough to a hole.
+Able to replace the white ball after it enters a hole by putting it outside the table and adding it back in with right click.